readthedocs/readthedocs.org/docs/webhooks.rst

 see the *integration detail page*.
 This page has additional configuration details and a list of HTTP exchanges that have taken place for the integration.

+You need this information for the URL, webhook, or Payload URL needed by the source control provider such as GitHub, GitLab, or Bitbucket.

 Webhook Creation
 ----------------